trozware/troznet/content/post/2024/swiftui-mac-2024.md

 With these two pieces of data, I can calculate the position for the top left of the window so that the center of the window will be at the center of the screen, and combine this with the size into a `WindowPlacement`.

 Now when I run the app and open the **About** box, it's in the center of the screen and the right size for the content.
-But if move the window, then the next time I run the app, it's where I put it instead of in the center.
+But if I move the window, then the next time I run the app, it's where I put it instead of in the center.
 This is the correct behavior for most windows, but not for the **About** window.
 I want it to be centered every time.

 Time for another modifier: